cc7623/cc7623.github.io/articles/appleinternal-list.md

 ### All AppleInternal/AppleConnect/InternalUI/DemoMode software
-###### Searched far & wide across the internet for this.
-Still being updated... finding stuff, archiving it, and adding it here.
 ###### Engaging in illegal activity is not condoned.
 This information is provided for __*educational purposes only*__.
 Use at your ***OWN RISK***.
 ###### If anything is missing or I forgot a piece of software, please [create an issue](https://github.com/cc7623/cc7623.github.io/labels/appleinternal%20addition%2Ffix).